 Chevrolet Child Safety Lock Tutorial

 Honda Odyssey Child Safety Lock is in a slightly different location

 Make Sure Your Phone’s Location-Sharing Is Turned On

-At the time you use the app to call an Uber or Lyft, check your phone to make sure your phone’s location-sharing is turned on.
+Before you use the app to call an Uber or Lyft, check your phone to make sure your phone’s location-sharing is turned on.
 Do this before you get in the Uber or Lyft car.

 Put On the Seatbelt